funkhaus/funky-imgix/README.md

     1. Navigate to your source details and note the `Domains` and `Secure URL Token` fields.
 1. **Wordpress**
     1. Drop the contents of this repo in `wp-content/plugins/funky-imgix` on your server.
 Activate the plugin through Wordpress.
-    1. Navigate to Settings->Imgix Settings and enter the `Imgix Domain` (the value of the 'Domains' field from earlier) `Secure URL Token`.
+    1. Navigate to Settings->Imgix Settings and enter the `Imgix Domain` (the value of the 'Domains' field from earlier) and the `Secure URL Token`.

 That's it!
 You can now use the new funky-imgix functions.